HM Prison Berwyn: Suspension of Governor

 The first governor, Russ Trent who had also served as project director, was suspended on 21 August 2018 following unspecified allegations.
 He returned to work after the investigation concluded with no action taken by the Prison Service.
 Nick Leader assumed the role of Governor in April 2019.

+Three guards jailed for affairs with inmates

+In January 2023, it was revealed that three female guards at the prison had been jailed in the preceding three years for having illegal affairs with inmates.
+In March, a Freedom of Information request found that 18 female members of staff were either suspected of having, or did have, inappropriate relationships with inmates.